OwenKruse/LogiNew/README.md

 **A Modified version of the Logitacker tool to be used with vulnerable logitech mice and dongles**

 LOGITacker mouse is a modifed version of the hardware tool to enumerate and test vulnerabilities of Logitech Wireless Input devices via RF.
-This modified version injects mouse packets instantly without requiring the attacker 1.
-First write a script and 2. inject the scritp.
-All of the things happen automatically.
+This modified version injects mouse packets instantly.

 Keeping hardware from other vendors (not Logitech) out of scope, allowed further optimizations and improvements for low level stuff like RF device discovery.